lmcai/HGTScanner/README.md

 - Make claims regarding donor lineage at the species level

-- Make claims of HGT between two sister lineages based on the user-defined taxon sampling
+- Make claims of HGT between two closely-related sister lineages

 - Apply HGTScanner to nuclear genomes (the primary concern is the all-by-all pairwise BLAST is not optimized for giga-sized genomes)